Skip to content

 As a result of the additional services and amenities, you will find the monthly cost of an independent living community to be more than the rent in a senior apartment complex where there are fewer services.

-For your aging dad, the benefits of peace of mind, an active social lifestyle, and convenient services means he will have less worry and enhanced independence.
-The right setting can ensure a long and comfortable retirement for your loved one.
+For your aging dad, the benefits of peace of mind, an active social lifestyle, and convenient services mean he will have less worry and enhanced independence.
+The right setting will ensure a long and comfortable retirement for your loved one.